Brava!: Singles

 A re-worked version of "Me Voy" featuring Espinoza Paz was released as the second single off the album on February 14, 2012.
 The official music video was released on March 20, 2012.
 The song was released as the theme song of a telenovela named "El Talismán".
+The radio version featuring Espinoza Paz was later released as on the re-release of "Brava!" under the name "Bravaisim".

 "Heat of the Night" managed to debut at No. 46 on Billboards Dance/Club Play Songs without being released as a single and has so far peaked at No. 16.

 Promotion

 Rubio began promoting Brava! when she performed "Me Gustas Tanto" for the very first time in "Concierto EXA 3D" in Mexico City on October 22, 2011.
 She also video chatted with her fans through Twitter, where many of her fans got the once in a lifetime chance to ask her questions about her upcoming album.
 Rubio also attended the 12th Annual Latin Grammy Awards, and while she didn't perform any songs from Brava! she did perform "Golpes En El Corazón", a duet with Los Tigres del Norte.
 Paulina also confirmed her participation in Televisa's TV show La Voz...
 México.
 Paulina Rubio began an extensive promotional tour that took her through the United States as well as Spain before she went on to start a world tour in early 2012.
 Paulina Rubio began her promotional tour by appearing and singing "Me Gustas Tanto" on the final episode of Mira Quién Baila.

 In March 2012, Rubio started officially her fourth solo concert tour, the Brava!
 Tour, in support of this album.